 - USB: USB powered means that the device itself is being used to charge, like your phone.

-- External: External power means that it is from another power source, like a plug socket.
+- External: An external power supply means that it is from another power source, like a plug socket.

 - Phantom Power: Lastly, phantom power is DC electric, meaning it is powered through your mic cables.